almuwahidan/pacmann-supermarket-cashier/readme.md

 - Add items into your shopping cart
 - Update the item information
 - Check how much you have to pay

+You can see the technical documentations in [docs.md](https://github.com/almuwahidan/pacmann-supermarket-cashier/blob/main/docs.md).

 ## How to run
 1. Clone this repo to your local env